itskipronoh/DeepSME-Copilot-AI/README.md

 ```

 > [!NOTE]
-> The `llama3.1` model with download a few gigabytes of data, so it can take some time depending on your internet connection.
+> The `llama3.1` model will download a few gigabytes of data, so it can take some time depending on your internet connection.

 After that you have to install the NPM dependencies: